zkutalik/ssimp_software/docu/manual_ssimp.md

 `insert here a brief recap of the method`

-- If SNP-ID are present in the GWAS, then pos copied from reference panel.
+- If SNP-ID are present in the GWAS, then positions (bp) are copied from reference panel.
 - If SNP-ID are not present, then the combination of Chr:Pos:A1:A2 are taken as identifier
 - Because either SNP-ID or Chr:Pos:A1:A2 are used as identifier, it is also possible to impute indels.
 - Z-statistics are imputed, along with `N_imp` (an estimate for the sample size) and `r2_pred` (adjusted imputation quality).